panoply/spx/docs/src/views/docs/usage/typescript.md

 SPX.Event<T>      // Type inferred Event parameter utility
 ```

----

 # Component State

-Components will always extend the `spx.Component` subclass, which can be utilized for auto-typing.
-In TypeScript projects, type parameters can be inferred by passing `typeof` on the static `connect` object reference.
-This provision allows SPX to apply type completions and validations to the `this.state` reference.
+Components in SPX **always** extend the `spx.Component` subclass, which supports auto-typing.
+In TypeScript environments, you can leverage type inference passing the static define object reference, by asserting a `typeof` prefix.
+This technique enables SPX to provide type completions and validations for `{js} this.state`.

-> **TIP** Developers using the ESLint rule [no-use-before-define](https://eslint.org/docs/latest/rules/no-use-before-define) will need to either disable or turn it off in components when using the `spx.Component<T>` subclass due the `typeof` reference.
+> For developers employing the ESLint rule [no-use-before-define](https://eslint.org/docs/latest/rules/no-use-before-define), you might need to disable or adjust this rule within components that use the `spx.Component<T>` subclass, as the `typeof` reference can trigger this linting error.

 <!-- prettier-ignore -->
 ```ts